 It’s a little dicier if you’re an Android user—multipoint is really nice, but AAC just isn’t very good on non-Apple devices—it may be worth getting the older model if you don’t expect to swap between devices that much.
 After all, both devices still support pairing via NFC, which you can do by just holding your compatible device up to the left headphone.
 Even if you have to live without multipoint, it’s not like you’ll have any trouble pairing devices.

 For both products, Sony claims the battery lasts 30 hours.
-In our testing we found that not to be the case with either the Sony WH-1000XM4 or WH-1000XM3.
+In our testing, we found that not to be the case with either the Sony WH-1000XM4 or WH-1000XM3.
 The WH-1000XM4 clocked in at just a minute shy of 20 hours, which is still great for a pair of headphones.
-However, the Sony WH-1000XM3 manage slightly better performance, lasting 24 hours on a single charge.
-For both pairs of headphones, we tested at a consistent output of 75dB, with active noise cancelling turned on.
+However, the Sony WH-1000XM3 manages slightly better performance, lasting 24 hours on a single charge.
+For both pairs of headphones, we tested with music peaking at 75dB(SPL), with active noise canceling turned on.

-The Sony WH-1000XM4 makes big improvements in noise cancelling
+The Sony WH-1000XM4 makes big improvements in noise canceling over the WH-1000XM3

-With any pair of noise cancelling headphones, the true test of a products ANC function is how well it filters out low-end sound.
+With any pair of noise canceling headphones, the true test of a product’s ANC function is how well it filters out low-end sound.
 Headphones with good passive isolation properties will always block out high-frequency sound better than headphones with tenuous ear pads, and a dubious fit.
 Top-notch headsets combine a good seal with good ANC for a big effect.
-Neither headphones are what anyone would consider slouches in this regard—the WH-1000XM3 led the market noise cancelling for years, at least until the Sony WH-1000XM4 showed up.
+Neither headphones are what anyone would consider slouches in this regard—the WH-1000XM3 led the market noise canceling for years, at least until the Sony WH-1000XM4 showed up.

-In charts like these, the taller the peak, the more noise is being cancelled at a given frequency.
-Clearly, the Sony WH-1000XM4 have considerably higher peaks, starting around 200Hz, meaning it’s especially adept at blocking out sound at the frequency and beyond.
-If you’re someone who rides a bus or flies on a plane often (or used to in the before time), these will do a better job blocking out the sound hum of an engine than basically everything else on the market.
+In charts like these, the taller the peak, the more noise is being canceled at a given frequency.
+Clearly, the Sony WH-1000XM4 has considerably higher peaks, starting in the sub-bass range, meaning it’s especially adept at blocking out sound at the frequency and beyond.
+If you’re someone who rides a bus or flies on a plane often (or used to in the before time), this will do a better job blocking out the hum of an engine than basically everything else on the market.

-Both the Sony WH-1000XM4 and WH-1000XM3 sound great.
-They offer very accurate sound across the audible spectrum, and just about any kind of music will sound great with them.
-However, they don’t emphasize sound in the same way: where the WH-1000XM4 offers a more neutral output, the WH-1000XM3 boosts bass output by around 5dB.
+The headsets don’t reproduce sound in the same way: the WH-1000XM4 offers less boosted bass, the WH-1000XM3 boosts bass output by around 5dB.
 This means the sounds of instruments like drums and bass guitars, and various low-end sounds that pop up in EDM can sound almost 50% louder, depending on where they fall on the frequency spectrum.